Wolverine Venture Battle Competitor Information

 Judging

-Once all teams have presented, the Investors will go to the deliberation room to decide which teams that they would like to “invest” in.
+Once all teams have presented, the Investors will go to the deliberation room to decide which teams they would like to “invest” in.
 Just as in real life, each Investor will have a set dollar amount to spend and can give any amount to any and all teams.
 This means that, theoretically, all finalist teams could end up with cash….or one team can take it all!